 WESTLAKE VILLAGE MORATORIUM ON RESIDENTIAL AND COMMERCIAL EVICTIONS

 On March 17, 2020, the City Council unanimously passed Ordinance 278-U20 establishing a temporary eviction moratorium.
 The ordinance allows for the deferment of rent payments under specified conditions and prohibits evictions of residential or commercial tenants due to non-payment of rent due to COVID-19 related circumstances.
 The urgency ordinance requires that tenants communicate in writing with their landlords.
 Furthermore, the local statute enables rent payments to be postponed, not eliminated.
 Please read the ordinance to determine how it may apply to your individual situation.
 Should you require additional assistance, City staff is happy to assist you at (818) 706-1613.
+On June 9, 2020, the City Council took additional actions amending this Ordinance.
+The revised Ordinance can be found here.

 GOVERNOR ISSUES EXECUTIVE ORDER RELATED TO WORKERS’ COMPENSATION